prasanna0913/leaflet-challenge/README.md

 *  Popups provide additional information about the place,time and magnitude of the earthquake when a marker is clicked.

 *  Legend is created that will provide context of map data.Depending on the magnitde of the earthquake, colour is determined.
 Darker the color, greater is the magnitude and vice versa.

+# Setup:
+*	There was no specific setup done to work with leaflet.
+*	Visual studio code was used to write the index.html, logic.js.

+# Status
+Project is finished

+# Contact
+D. Sai Prasanna